k8snetworkplumbingwg/multus-cni/README.md

   name: flannel-networkobj
   namespace: default
   resourceVersion: "6848829"
-  selfLink: /apis/kubernetes.com/v1/namespaces/default/networks/flannel-networkobj
+  selfLink: /apis/kubernetes-network.cni.cncf.io/v1/namespaces/default/networks/flannel-networkobj
   uid: 7311c965-6682-11e7-b0b9-408d5c537d27
 plugin: flannel
 ```

+Both TPR and CRD will have same selfLink : **/apis/kubernetes-network.cni.cncf.io/v1/namespaces/default/networks/<netobjname>**

-For Kubernetes v1.7 and above use CRD to create network object.
-For version older than 1.7 use TPR based objects as shown below:
+if you are using 1.7 or planning to use 1.8 kubernetes, you can use CRD itself.
+There is no need to change any thing in Multus.
+For Kubernetes user < 1.7 use TPR based network objects as follows

-Note: Both TPR and CRD will have same selfLink :

-*/apis/kubernetes.com/v1/namespaces/default/networks/*

 #### TPR based Network objects

-1. Create a Third Party Resource &quot;tprnetwork.yaml&quot; for the network object as shown below:
+1. Create a Third party resource “tprnetwork.yaml” for the network object as shown below
 ```
 apiVersion: extensions/v1beta1
 kind: ThirdPartyResource
 metadata:
-  name: network.kubernetes.com
+  name: network.kubernetes-network.cni.cncf.io
 description: "A specification of a Network obj in the kubernetes"
 versions:
 - name: v1
 ```
 2. Run kubectl create command for the Third Party Resource
 ```
 # kubectl create -f ./tprnetwork.yaml
-thirdpartyresource "network.kubernetes.com" created
+thirdpartyresource "network.kubernetes-network.cni.cncf.io" created
 ```
 3. Run kubectl get command to check the Network TPR creation
 ```
 # kubectl get thirdpartyresource
 NAME                     DESCRIPTION                                          VERSION(S)
-network.kubernetes.com   A specification of a Network obj in the kubernetes   v1
+network.kubernetes-network.cni.cncf.io   A specification of a Network obj in the kubernetes   v1
 ```
-### Creating network resources in Kubernetes

-1. After creating CRD/TPR network object you can create network resources in Kubernetes.
-These network resources may contain additional underlying CNI plugin parameters given in JSON format.
-In the following example shown below the args field contains parameters that will be passed into “flannel” plugin.
+##### Creating “Custom Network objects” third party resource in kubernetes
+1. After the ThirdPartyResource object has been created you can create network objects.
+Network objects should contain network fields.
+These fields are in JSON format.
+In the following example, a plugin and args fields are set to the object of kind Network.
+The kind Network is derived from the metadata.name of the ThirdPartyResource object we created above.

-2. Save the following YAML to flannel-network.yaml
+2. Save the below following YAML to flannel-network.yaml
 ```
-apiVersion: "kubernetes.com/v1"
+apiVersion: "kubernetes-network.cni.cncf.io/v1"
 kind: Network
 metadata:
   name: flannel-conf